 Renee:—of pasta making?

-Nadia: Yes, 100%.
+The Pasta Queen: Yes, 100%.
 I think the earliest one I can remember myself was when I was five and I was making gnocchi and fettuccine with my grandma, Caterina.
 She’s the one that was, in our family, the most popular and most talented cook.
 And she could do pretty much anything.
 She would be making the tomato sauces and making the wine, grinding the wheat.

-Nadia: Yeah.
+The Pasta Queen: Yeah.
 Butchering meat.
 I mean, she was very, very talented, and very skilled in all sorts of food prepping.